Scalloped Corn Casserole

 - Preheat oven to 400 degrees F.

-- Place butter in sauté pan and heat over medium high.
+- Place butter and cream in sauté pan and heat over medium low.

-- Add onion and pepper, stir and saute until soft and translucent, then set aside.
+- Add onion, mushrooms, and pepper, stir and saute until soft and translucent, then set aside.

 - Pour corn into large mixing bowl add satuéed vegetables and remaining ingredients.